Spin-Orbit Coupling of Europa's Ice Shell and Interior: Methods and Results

 The shape of the silicate interior is unknown, either in the past or present.
 We can make comparisons to similar-sized silicate bodies, such as Io and Earth's Moon.
-Topography data from the Lunar Orbiter Laser Altimeter (LOLA) (Mazarico et al., 2013) and limb profiles of Io\cite{White2014_IoLimb} indicated almost identical values of $4t_{22}/R \sim 2\times 10^{-4}$.
+Topography data from the Lunar Orbiter Laser Altimeter (LOLA) (Mazarico et al., 2013) and limb profiles of Io \citep{White2014_IoLimb} indicated almost identical values of $4t_{22}/R \sim 2\times 10^{-4}$.
 Assuming a silicate crustal density $\rho_\mathrm{c} = 3000~\mathrm{kg~m^{-3}}$ and mantle density $\rho_\mathrm{m} = 3500$ (similar to Io's mean density), with a 1 km-thick crustal layer, we find $\Delta (B-A)/C \sim 10^{-8}$.
 Thus, if the frozen-in shape of Europa's silicate core were similar to Io's or the Moon's, the resulting $\kappa_i$ would be much smaller than $\kappa^*$.
 However, it should be noted that if Europa's interior were volcanically active throughout its early history, much larger asymmetries are possible.
-For example, Mars has $4t_{22}/R \sim 10^{-2}$, due to the Tharsis rise; an asymmetry of similar relative thickness on Europa's seafloor would result in $\kappa_i > \kappa^*$.
+For example, Mars has $4t_{22}/R \sim 10^{-2}$, due to the Tharsis rise; an asymmetry of similar relative thickness on Europa's seafloor would result in $\kappa_i > \kappa^*$ for both Goldreich's classical $\kappa^{*}$ and the smaller limit using the modified tidal model.